Gallatin, Tennessee: Transportation

 Major roadways leading in and out of Gallatin include State Route 386 ("Vietnam Veterans Boulevard"), U.S. Highway 31E, State Route 109 and State Route 25.
 U.S. 31E, also known as "Nashville Pike" or "Gallatin Road", is the main thoroughfare through town.
 State Route 109 forms a bypass west of the downtown area, and State Route 386 is a controlled access highway that ends in Gallatin and connects the area to Interstate 65 to the west.

-The Nashville Metropolitan Transit Authority (MTA) provides a daily bus service from Gallatin to downtown Nashville, with stops along the way.
+WeGo Public Transit provides a daily bus service from Gallatin to downtown Nashville, with stops along the way.

 The Sumner County Regional Airport provides air transportation in and out of Gallatin.
 The facility is equipped with one 5000 ft runway with a 1,000 grass overrun.
 It also provides fueling and maintenance services.

-The Regional Transportation Authority has future plans to expand the current Music City Star commuter railway to include a line running between Gallatin and Nashville, with a stop in Hendersonville.
+The Regional Transportation Authority has future plans to expand the current WeGo Star commuter railway to include a line running between Gallatin and Nashville, with a stop in Hendersonville.